ServiceRegistry HTTP Demo

 We will use the following filters during lookup:

-- Service definition names: We are looking for services named kelvin-info.
+- Service definition names: We are looking for services named kelvinInfo.

 - Alives at: This should be the UTC string representation of 31.
-12. 2024.
+12. 2025.

 - Metadata requirements list: As specified, the margin of error sould be less than or equals to 1.
 However, the service might not contain this metadata, if the measured temperature is always perfectly accurate.
 In this case, there has to be a reliabe flag which is set to true.
-So we will have two metadata requitements, one is a limit for the margin of error metadata, and the other one is to check the reliable flag.
+So we will have two metadata requirements, one is a limit for the margin of error metadata, and the other one is to check the reliable flag.

 We will set the verbose parameter to true, because we want all the possible details about the services, so we can make an optimal decision, which one to consume.